 Zack is gacationing in Palm Springs, with new BF Benji who wants to try an open relationship, to Zack's dismay.
 Adding confusion is Casey, Zack's ex, with Peter his fake BF, plus Casey's fruit-fly friend, Penny, and Zack's friend Lili.

 Chance Marquis, a confident, self-assured, quick-witted, perceptive, outspoken and clear-headed gay teenager, reflects back on his first year at an international high school.
 While meeting and making friends with an assortment of types, he also has the targeted attentions of a mirthless vice principal and a bullying, homophobic soccer jock out to make his life miserable.
 At home, Chance's perceptive little sister openly shares all his confidential secrets with their widowed career-army father seeking common ground with his atypical children.
 Introduced to a drag club, Chance finds fun and success in a cross-dressing contest, but a photo of his participation makes life at a school a living hell.
 Time to find out the depths of your friendships.
 Written by

 Winner "Best of Fest" at Palm Springs Film Festival - Palm Springs, CA 2007 See more »

-In an early scene the vice-principal goes over Chance's academic history in an interview with Chance and states that he is known to sometimes channel deceased torch singers such as Rosemary Clooney, Dionne Warwick, and Ethel Merman.
-However, as the movie takes place in the 1980s (never indicated which exact year), the only singer of the three that might have been deceased was Ethel Merman (d.
+In an early scene, the vice-principal goes over Chance's academic history in an interview with Chance and states that he is known to sometimes channel deceased torch singers such as Rosemary Clooney, Dionne Warwick, and Ethel Merman; however, as the movie takes place in the 1980s (never indicating which exact year), the only singer of the three that might have been deceased is Ethel Merman (d.
 1984).
-Rosemary Clooney died in 2002.
-And, Ms. Warwick is still among the living in 2008.
+Rosemary Clooney died in 2002, and Ms. Warwick was still among the living going into 2013.
 See more »

 Was this review helpful to you?